 Develop clear benefits for each of your sales channels

-By helping your customers make informed purchasing decisions, you eliminate a lot of dissatisfaction due to lack of education.
+By helping your customers make informed purchasing decisions, you eliminate a lot of dissatisfaction due to a lack of education.
 How many times have you purchased a product expecting it to satisfy a need and upon using it realize that it does not do what you expected?
 By targeting the ideal customer for your product and clearly communicating the benefits, you eliminate confusion and make sure that you provide value to your clients.

 Make product training simple and easily accessible

-One of the biggest reasons that people call customer service is lack of product training.
+One of the biggest reasons that people call customer service is the lack of product training.
 You might think that’s what your customer service department is for, but ask yourself how managing those types of calls affect the wait time of people that have real service issues?
 Use other channels, such as online step-by-step manuals or video tutorials to help your customers with common installation or setup issues.

 Set up tech support that is easy to reach

-Your tech support needs to be available in a variety of channels; chat, online, email and telephone.
+Your tech support needs to be available in a variety of channels; chat, online, email, and telephone.
 Establish clear guidelines regarding response time and frequently test the process to make sure that your team is accessible and responding in a timely manner.